 I wasn’t a born athlete.
 Heck no. I came to sports relatively late in life.
 At least, looking around my dogen in the first few months of my training, it felt late in life.
 I realized that at nearly forty, I was going to need a different approach to healing if I wanted to keep training next to all those kids who were half my age.
 Taekwondo, my sport of choice, isn’t an old-man’s game, nor is it an old-woman’s game.
 But, I reckoned it could be.
 My husband agreed.
-So we stuck with it even through those first six months when our bodies begged us to throw in the towel.
+So we stuck with it even though those first six months when our bodies begged us to throw in the towel.
 Together, we’ve chosen to become stronger, healthier, more powerful warriors, and we’ve been using herbals to ease all the aches, pains, bumps, and bruises we’ve gathered along the way…and we’ve had a lot of aches, pains, bumps and bruises along the way.

 One thing I’ve noticed is that more and more of my fellow students are interested in finding natural solutions not only to healing their wounds but also to supporting them in their daily lives and practice.
 Folks both younger and older than myself have begun to ask me what we use…to heal our bruises, ease those aching joints, disinfect our gear, replenish our electrolytes, cleanse our bodies both before and after workouts and tournaments, reduce muscle strain, recover after flu or colds, and more.
 I’m not a professional health care worker or doctor, of course.
 My philosophy when I answer their questions is simple: While I offer my experiences to you with suggestions on what you might try, I’m not in any way responsible for your health and well-being.
 Your body, mind, and Spirit are your own, and it’s up to you to be responsible for them.
 Just like in our training, you can and should say no to anything that causes pain or distress, and you can and should consult with your healthcare team if you’re in doubt about whether or not a remedy is safe for you to try.